Taiwan–United Kingdom relations

 Taipei Representative Office in the U.K.

 Taiwan–United Kingdom relations refers to bilateral relations between Taiwan (officially the Republic of China) and the United Kingdom (officially the United Kingdom of Great Britain and Northern Ireland).
-Due to the One China policy, the United Kingdom's diplomatic recognition with the Government of the Republic of China currently inactive and all diplomatic relations between the two countries take place on an unofficial basis.
+Due to the One China policy, the United Kingdom's diplomatic recognition of the Government of the Republic of China is currently inactive, and all diplomatic relations between the two countries are conducted on an unofficial basis.
 Taiwan maintains the Taipei Representative Office in the U.K. in London with a branch office in Edinburgh, while the United Kingdom maintains the British Office in Taipei.

 History

 Kingdom of Tungning (1661–1683)

 The East India Company and Zheng Jing, ruler of the Kingdom of Tungning had an agreement on trade.

 Under Qing and Japanese rule

 In 1861, a British Consulate opened on Fort Santo Domingo in Tamsui.
 When the Japanese took control of Taiwan in 1895, Taiwan was divided into two halves for consular services.
 Joseph Henry Longford was appointed Consul at Tainan on 4 February 1896, and then to Nagasaki on 28 December 1896.
 Dr. Hsieh Pao, appointed on 4 June 1948, was the last ROC ambassador to the UK.